seantrane/monorepo/README.md

 ## Changelog <a id="changelog"></a>

-Release details are documented in the [CHANGELOG.md](https://github.com/seantrane/monorepo/blob/master/CHANGELOG.md) file, and on the [GitHub Releases page](https://github.com/seantrane/monorepo/releases).
+Release details are documented in the CHANGELOG.md file of each package, and on the [GitHub Releases page](https://github.com/seantrane/monorepo/releases).

 ---